Water allocation plans

 Why are Water Allocation Plans important?

 Water is a precious resource.
-There is a limit to how much is available for use on an ongoing basis, and so it is important to provide certainty to current and future users of water, particularly to those whose livelihoods depend on it.
+There is a limit to how much is available for use on an ongoing basis so it is important to provide certainty to current and future users of water, particularly to those whose livelihoods depend on it.
 A WAP provides that certainty.
 WAPs give consideration to the environment, social and economic needs, and seek to ensure long term sustainability and security.